zenna/zenna.github.io/_drafts/probability.md

 ## Transformations on Random Variables
 Often phenomena are best modeled by complex probability distributions.
-Complexity here derives from composing simpler distributions, which more formally we can think of as the result of applying functions or transformations to distributions.
+Complexity here derives from composing simpler distributions, which msore formally we can think of as the result of applying functions or transformations to distributioInnferns.

 Suppose $$X:\Omega \to E$$ is a random variable defined on some probability space $$(\Omega, \mathcal{F}, \mathbb{P})$$.
 Our transformation $$g:E \to F$$ is a function and whose domain is the set which supports $$X$$ and range is an arbitrary set.
 Typically when one speaks of random variables they refer to real valued variables, and hence $$E$$ and $$F$$ are both $$\mathbb{R}$$

 ### Sums of Independent Random Variables
 If $$X$$ and $$Y$$ are independent random variables with distribution functions $$\mathbb{P}_1(x)$$ and $$\mathbb{P}_2(x)$$, we want to determine the distribution function $$Z = X + Y$$.
 (Comment: What do we mean by determine, don't we mean define?)